 To access the tool you need to open up a command prompt, you should be able to find this under Start > All Programs > Accessories > Command Prompt.

-To check for a specific record you need to specify the record type, e.g. A, MX, TXT, and the host name you want to check.
-The following example shows how to check for any A records for rackspace.co.uk.
+To check for a specific record you need to specify the record type, for example, A, MX, or TXT, and the host name you want to check.
+The following example shows how to check for any A records for rackspace.co.uk:

 The first two lines of output specify the server to which the request was directed; this will be the default server your system uses for DNS name resolution.
 The second section, which specifies a non-authoritative answer, gives the name of the record and the corresponding IP address.
 The answer is non-authoritative because the answer comes from a server, cachens1.lon.rackspace.com in this case, that is not the root source for those records.

-To get an authoritative answer we need to go to the source.
+To get an authoritative answer you need to go to the source.
 This can be done by specifying the authoritative name server at the end of the request.

 nslookup to display the